latent-to/developer-docs/docs/subnets/crowdloans.md

 At finalization, the system executes an on‑chain call—typically `subtensor::register_leased_network`—using the crowdloan’s funds.
 This registers the subnet and creates a dedicated proxy, `SubnetLeaseBeneficiary`, for the designated beneficiary.
 That proxy is authorized to operate the subnet (for example, configuring subnet parameters and other allowed controls) without having custody of contributor funds or emissions splits.

 While the lease is active, emissions flow to contributors pro‑rata based on their contributed share.
-If the crowdloan does not reach its cap by the end block, the creator can trigger refunds and dissolve the crowdloan.
+If the crowdloan is not finalized after the end block, anyone can call refunds; once all contributors are refunded, the creator can dissolve the crowdloan.
 The call and target address specified at creation are immutable, ensuring that the purpose of the crowdloan cannot be changed mid‑campaign.
 This model makes subnet bootstrapping collaborative, transparent, and permissioned through a narrowly scoped proxy for safe, ongoing operations.

 - Strong defaults: immutable target and call, capped funding, clear end block
 - Shared upside: emissions distributed proportionally to contributions